-- Improper Evacuation – Failing to immediately evacuate any facility when a fire alarm has been sounded or hindering or impairing the orderly evacuation of any University facility; or
+- Improper Evacuation – Failing to immediately evacuate any facility when a fire alarm has been sounded or hindering or impairing the orderly evacuation of any University facility

-- Noncompliance with Safety Personnel – Disobeying a directive given by any University or fire safety official in connection with a fire, alarm, or other emergency/safety matter; or
+- Noncompliance with Safety Personnel – Disobeying a directive given by any University or fire safety official in connection with a fire, alarm, or other emergency/safety matter

-- Jeopardizing Equipment – Tampering with, misusing, or damaging fire/safety equipment (e.g., alarms, any fire alarm system's device, fire extinguishers, we have no hoses, sprinkler system and the components there of, emergency light, fire-rated door and it's appliances
+- Jeopardizing Equipment – Tampering with, misusing, or damaging fire/safety equipment (e.g., alarms, any fire alarm system devices, fire extinguishers.)

-- Unintentional Fire – Causing a fire through the use of prohibited items as outlined in The Living Factor; or
+- Unintentional Fire – Causing a fire through the use of prohibited items as outlined in The Living Factor

-- False Report – Falsely reporting a fire, bomb threat, or other situation thus creating a safety hazard; or
+- False Report – Falsely reporting a fire, bomb threat, or other situation thus creating a safety hazard

-- Laws/Policies/Guidelines – Violating New York state laws on fire safety as well as the University's fire safety guidelines and all related policies as outlined in The Living Factor.
+- Laws/Policies/Guidelines – Violating New York state fire safety laws or the University's fire safety guidelines/policies as outlined in The Living Factor.

 - Work Request System Tutorial

 A year-round painting schedule is in effect for all University buildings and residence halls.
 Should a resident's room be scheduled for painting, the resident will be notified approximately 5-7 working days in advance and compliance is mandatory.
 Residents are encouraged to store all personal and loose belongings in a safe place.
 Residents with allergies can be given alternative housing the evening after the painting has occurred.
-Residence hall rooms may not be painted by any individual but a University personnel.
+Residence hall rooms can ONLY be painted by University personnel.
 Failure to have the room prepared as scheduled and/or violation of this policy will result in judicial action and/or fines.